Emory-HITI/EMBED_Open_Data/README.md

 This resultant table will have each clinical finding mapped to its corresponding files in metadata.
 Note that files **can** still be repeated in the joined table.
 For example, if a given accession has 2 findings in the left breast, each finding will be mapped to all the left breast images, resulting in each left breast image appearing twice in the resultant dataframe - once for *numfind1* and again for *numfind* 2.
 This is expected behavior.

+**IX.
+Special Note: Pathology Results in Clinical Data**

+In typical mammography screening workflow, an abnormal screening study (BIRADS 0) proceeds to a diagnostic study.
+If the diagnostic study is deemed suspicious (BIRADS 4 or 5), the patient will proceed to biopsy followed by surgery if indicated.

+Each of these pathology results is recorded by a human administrator and linked the exam and finding from which they originated.
+That means that if a screening study has a finding that triggers diagnostic exam and biopsy, the resultant pathology result would be recorded on rows for **both** the screening and diagnostic exams in the clinical dataframe.
+Similarly, if the patient proceeds to surgery, the pathology result from surgery will also be recorded in the appropriate rows for both exams. **However, because this is a manual process there is potential for error in which the pathology result is recorded only to the diagnostic study and not the screening exam.** In this case, it may be useful to create a table of patient ID, pathology specimen date, and pathology results and then manually attribute results back to prior studies based on a date range.